jeremyzyang/jeremyzyang.github.io/thought.md

 <ins>On the science and engineering approach to managerial research</ins>

 I subscribe to both the science and engineering view to managerial research.
 The science view studies “what is” and the “why” questions where we want to make conceptual breakthroughs by discovering and explaining interesting phenomena.
-The engineering view studies “what works” and the “how” questions where we want to solve important practical problems in a clever way.
+The engineering view studies “what works” and the “how” questions where we want to solve important practical problems in a novel way.
 I find both type of work enjoyable and valuable.

 [home](./)